J-1 Visa

 The J1 Visa Application In 4 Easy Steps

-Before we dive into the J-1 visa application process, you must first have a job offer from a company, know what J-1 program is right for you, have chosen a sponsor organization, and reside outside the United States.
-Step 1: Get Approved By Your Sponsor You already pre-selected your sponsor the moment you attracted a
+Before we dive into the J-1 visa application process, you must first have a job offer from a company, know what the J-1 program is right for you, have chosen a sponsor organization, and reside outside the United States.
+Step 1: Get Approved By Your Sponsor You already pre-selected your sponsor the moment you attracted

 j1-categories-participants-profiles